 Field-hunting tip

-Look in metamorphosed manganese deposits country — that is the host setting where friedelite typically forms.
+Look in metamorphosed manganese deposits country, the host setting where friedelite typically forms.
 If you start seeing andradite, calcite, hematite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.